ybudweiser/solcalc/README.md

 solcalc is a JavaScript library for calculating exact sunrise and sunset times for a given location, based on the implementation of the [NOAA Solar Calculator](https://www.esrl.noaa.gov/gmd/grad/solcalc).

 ## Disclaimer
 Times are mathematically acurate for the given day and final times are not rounded.
-[NOAA Solar Calculator](https://www.esrl.noaa.gov/gmd/grad/solcalc) rounds time to the nearest minute and may differ slightl from the results here.
+[NOAA Solar Calculator](https://www.esrl.noaa.gov/gmd/grad/solcalc) rounds time to the nearest minute and may differ slightly from the results here.

 ## Installation